 - describe the difference between special and everyday containers used for drinking;

 - differentiate between Japan and their home state on a map; and

 - use their imaginations.

-- Preparation: Read the “Details” infromation from the About the Art section on the Black Raku Tea Bowl and Yabe Makoto's Tea Bowl.
+- Preparation: Read the About the Art sheet on the Black Raku Tea Bowl and the object resource page on Yabe Makoto's Tea Bowl.
 Gather drink containers/cups children use during lunch or snack for a week.
 Let the children know you are collecting them for something they’re going to be learning; this will help build excitement.
 Bring other samples of everyday containers as well to have a more complete collection.

 - Warm up: Place the examples of everyday drink containers you’ve gathered in front of the class.
 Allow the children to hold and explore them carefully and ask them to come up with as many words as possible to describe the containers (i.e., hard, smooth, colorful, plastic, pliable, etc.).
 Write a list of all the words the children come up with.

 - Ask the children to imagine that they are from another planet and have never seen these containers before.
 What do they think are some different ways in which these containers might be used?
 How can they tell?
 Write down these ideas.

 - Show children some drink containers that are used for special occasions (e.g., porcelain tea cups or crystal glasses).
 Ask them to talk about when these containers might be used and what makes them special.
 Why are these containers used only on special occasions and not every day?
 Ask children to come up with another list of words that describes these special containers.